testuserongithubxd/STEALTHAPI/README.md

 ---

-## CEF / JavaScript Execution
+## JavaScript Execution

-FiveM uses Chromium Embedded Framework (CEF) for its NUI browser layer.
-The Stealth API connects to CEF's remote debugging protocol, allowing you to execute arbitrary JavaScript inside the game's browser.
+The Stealth API can execute arbitrary JavaScript inside the game's browser layer.
+This gives you full control over the NUI page — inject HTML, manipulate the DOM, read form data, or trigger UI actions.

 ### `Stealth.ExecuteJS(script)`
 Executes JavaScript in the FiveM NUI browser page.